OpenSourceEBike/OpenSourceEBike.github.io/index.md

 # EBike build with Bafang M500 mid drive motor

 This was the first build I did.
-You can take this build details as a reference for your build, as most probably you have a different motor:
+You can take this build details as a reference for your build:

 **[Build with Bafang M500 mid drive motor](build_EBike_Bafang_M500/build_EBike_Bafang_M500.md)**

-# Older projects (for historic reasons only)
+# Older projects

+ The next links are here for historic reasons only:

 * [EasyDIY OpenSource Ebike display](easy_diy_display_ebike_display/index.md) - previous
 * [TSDZ2 wireless and fully wireless remote](tsdz2_wireless/index.md) - with Garmin Edge integration for page change.